MSN - 0078

 MFDA Staff Notices are intended to assist Members and their Approved Persons in the interpretation, application of and compliance with requirements under MFDA By-laws and Rules.
 Notices make reference to these requirements and set out MFDA staff's interpretation of how to comply with these requirements.
 Notices may also include best practices or guidance.

 - any charges in respect of the purchase or sale of a security (e.g. short-term trading fees, redemption fees, or deferred sales charges where they are permitted under securities legislation);

-a reasonable estimate if the actual amount of the charges is not known to the Member at the time of the disclosure.
+- a reasonable estimate if the actual amount of the charges is not known to the Member at the time of the disclosure; and

 Rule 5.1(b)(iv) requires the Member to maintain evidence that the client was informed of all fees and charges in accordance with Rule 2.4.4.

 The purpose of this Notice is to provide further guidance and clarification in respect of the disclosure and record-keeping requirements under Rules 2.4.4 and 5.1(b)(iv).